 All the Open Source operating system projects are great and they each focus on different things.
-Being happy when someone migrates from some Linux distribution to a BSD flavor or vice versa makes no sense at all.
-Being happy when someone migrates from a proprietary system like Microsoft Windows or Apple's OS-X makes sense, because these systems not only compromises your freedom, but they also contain questionable content.
+Being happy when someone migrates from some Linux distribution to a BSD flavor or vice versa makes no sense.
+Being happy when someone migrates from a proprietary system like Microsoft Windows or Apple's OS-X makes sense, because these systems not only compromises freedoms, but they also contain questionable content.

-Almost all the different Open Source projects can help each other and cooperate in a kindness, and end-users should only debate these issues from a technical stand point rather than personal preference.
+Almost all the different Open Source projects can help each other and cooperate in kindness and end-users should only debate these issues from a technical stand point rather than personal preference.
 Of course there is no harm in simple small talk and sharing of personal preference, but this is hardly what's going on.

-When you're dealing with most generic situations it mostly comes down to a matter of personal taste rather than technical requirements.
-Almost any system can handle your requirements well with a few exceptions.
-But when you need to be able to fiddle with compile time options because you need tailor made solutions, then you're not dealing with a generic problem, but a very specific one.
+When you're dealing with most generic situations it mostly comes down to a matter of personal taste and preference rather than technical requirements.
+Almost any operating system can handle your requirements well with a few exceptions (mostly hardware related restrictions).
+But when you need to be able to fiddle with compile time options because you need a tailor made solution, then you're not dealing with a generic problem, but a very specific one.

-Just as an example, for many years FreeBSD was the favorite operating system of choice in the communication industry (and it still is) because of its very carefully designed networking stack, while Linux was frowned upon because its networking stack was a mess.
+Just as an example, for many years FreeBSD was the favorite operating system of choice in the communication industry because of its very carefully designed networking stack, while Linux was frowned upon because its networking stack was a mess.
 This of course effected all Linux distributions as they are all running with the same kernel.
-The situation has since changed (or has it?), but knowing something about how the underlying code has been designed also helps in understanding what system best suit your specific needs.
+The situation has since changed, but knowing something about how the underlying code has been designed also helps to understand what system best suits your specific need.